MY VIEW FROM THE COCKPIT

 My wife did the only thing she knew to do.
 She prayed for me.
 She knew I desperately needed God.
 But in my heart, I was convinced that God didn’t even know who I was.
 I felt He couldn’t possibly care about me.

 Her prayers were answered in quiet whispers.
 Three friends, who didn’t know each other, independently approached me.
-The first friend said, “Dave, you have been doing some neat medical work.
+The first friend said, “David, you have been doing some neat medical work.
 Let’s go together down to Mexico and see if we can’t help the poor rural people in the mountains?”
 I am an immense skeptic, I don’t say yes to anything without a thorough consideration.
 But I turned to that friend and said, “You bet, let’s go.”

-The second friend came to me and said, “Dave, let’s go to a Christian men’s retreat.”
+The second friend came to me and said, “David, let’s go to a Christian men’s retreat.”
 Being the skeptic I was, I didn’t like that sort of spiritual activity, but I agreed to go.
-The third friend came up and said, “Dave, how about joining me in Bible study?”
+The third friend came up and said, “David, how about joining me in Bible study?”
 I wasn’t going to read that ancient book, and I wasn’t going to believe any of that “Jesus stuff” either.
 But I said, “Yes.”
 There is no question, the “yes’s” came out of hopelessness, despair, and profound emptiness.

 I joined a small group of old fighter pilots for breakfast every week.
 We vowed NOT to talk about the typical male conversation topics… news, weather and sports!
 We talked about serious issues in our lives.
 These men were also skeptics struggling to find a meaningful faith.
 We tried to really share our inner concerns.
 But still, the changes to my faith growth were small.
 Perhaps it was because I could not give up the worship of my 5 P’s, or because of the enormous anger I refused to resolve toward my accusers.

 I kept looking for a flash of lightning of spiritual awakening.
 But it never came.
 I wanted God to physically speak to me.
-But He never did.
+But, to my knowledge, He never did.
 I wanted a billboard quality sign that would be so obvious to read.
 But it never happened.
 For two years I kept searching, but from a profoundly skeptical point of view.
 I so wanted to find God, but I was unwilling to let go of my hatred.
 Those men were wrong and I wanted justice!

 But I kept at it, Bible study, prayer, the men’s group.
 But because my skepticism and unforgiving spirit were so great, my growth was slow.
 I struggled with the claims of Christ.
 Throughout the Bible, Jesus made statements that were very tough for me to deal with.
 For example, He says that He and God are One.
 To me, Jesus was always a “good guy,” and He said a lot of good things, but accepting that He was God -- that was too much for me.